Home » How to Help » Small Grants for Local Conservation

 • Schools near Protected Areas in Madagascar: Event with schools or communities at a location near a national park or reserve.
 You will select the schools and arrange with school administrators.

-Conservation and Field Work Grants
+Conservation Education and Field Work Grants

 $500 to $1,500 each